*originally written in 2020; updated in 2024*

 This Canada Day, let us all take this pledge-

-Canada Day is approaching quicker than the blink of an eye.
-Considering the pandemic, the country’s 153 rd birthday will be celebrated differently compared to previous years.
-Instead of public gatherings and stage performances, the government is now working towards moving events online.
+Canada Day is approaching.
+With the pandemic, the country’s 153rd birthday will be celebrated differently compared to previous years.
+Instead of public gatherings and stage performances, the government is moving events online.
 Canadian Heritage Minister Stephen Guilbeault decided to create a virtual concert with fellow Canadian musicians for a nation-wide celebration.
-In addition, municipal and provincial governments will also plan and host their own virtual events for local residents.
+Also, municipal and provincial governments will plan and host their own virtual events for local residents.

 Regardless of the restrictions, we can still enjoy the special day with our families and friends.
-The national event will be held on social media and highlight the key aspects of Canadian history, values, talent, and creativity.
-A plethora of artists will participate and reveal their efforts to the community throughout the show.
-According to Ottawa Citizen, world-class musicians Avril Lavigne, Alanis Morissette, and Sarah McLachlan are scheduled to perform in the evening on July 1st.
-Other than concert performances, some imperative topics such as the impact of cultural diversity, the sacrifice of frontline responders, and the future of sports
+The national event will be held on social media and highlight key aspects of Canadian history, values, talent, and creativity.
+Many artists will participate in show.
+According to Ottawa Citizen, world-class musicians Avril Lavigne, Alanis Morissette, and Sarah McLachlan are scheduled to perform on July 1st.
+Other than concerts, the event will address topics such as cultural diversity, the efforts of frontline responders, and the future of sports.

-Since Canada Day celebrations will be hosted virtually, we can hope that the waste generated during such public events will be somewhat eliminated.
-In 2015, CBC News reported that Pasadena beach in Newfoundland and Labrador was littered with empty beer bottles after Canada Day events.
+Since Canada Day celebrations will be hosted virtually this year, we can hope the event won’t generate much waste.
+In 2015, CBC News reported that Pasadena Beach in Newfoundland and Labrador was littered with empty beer bottles after Canada Day.
 The mayor of the small town, Otto Goudling, told reporters that he was “embarrassed by the state of the beach after the holiday celebrations.”
-Similar situations, unfortunately, reoccur every year in metropolitan areas and towns after the annual celebration.
+Similar situations, unfortunately, happen every year in cities and towns across the country.

-According to Tudge, Canadians double their waste output during the holiday season.
-Calculations indicate that municipal waste levels reach over 1420 kilograms on average.
+According to Tudge, Canadians double their waste output during this time.
+Municipal waste levels reach over 1420 kilograms on average.
 The result is disastrous to not only taxpayers but to the environment as well.
-For example, Environmental Defense Canada reports that less than 11% of plastic bottles are recycled, resulting in the other 89% to end up in landfills, lakes, parks, and oceans.
+Environmental Defense Canada reports that less than 11% of plastic bottles are recycled.
+The other 89% end up in landfills, lakes, parks, and oceans, potentially harming wildlife.

 Recycling